Pioneering Reliable Assessment in Text-to-Image Knowledge Editing: Leveraging a Fine-Grained Dataset and an Innovative Criterion: Text-to-image Knowledge Editing

 \end{small} where $\hat{\mu}$ and $\hat{\sigma}$ are the unbiased parameter estimates for $\textit{N}(\mu,\sigma)$.
 We define an operator $g(\hat{\mu},\hat{\sigma})$ that calculates the minimum successful similarity as the decision-making threshold, to preserve most ideal images while filtering out most unsuccessful images, as follows:

 Eq.~\eqref{criterion1} formulates the new criterion for editing evaluation.
 To determine the optimal operator $g(\hat{\mu},\hat{\sigma})$ for the knowledge editing task, we conducted a criterion validation experiment.
-We tested existing editing methods, TIME \cite{time} and ReFACT \cite{refact}, on the role-editing benchmark RoAD~\cite{refact} using several operator choices (e.g., $\hat{\mu}-2\hat{\sigma}$) to make evaluation decisions.
-Additionally, we selected Kosmos-2 \cite{kosmos-2}, the best-performing open-source vision-language model for the \textbf{Celebrity Recognition} task \cite{mmbench}, as the pseudo-label generator (see Appendix~\ref{sec:criterion} for the pseudo-label generation process)\footnote{The ability of GPT-4v to perform person identification has been officially prohibited.
-Thus, Kosmos-2 was chosen.}.
+We tested the existing editing method, ReFACT~\cite{refact}, on the role-editing benchmark RoAD~\cite{refact} using several operator choices (e.g., $\hat{\mu}-2\hat{\sigma}$) to make evaluation decisions.
+Additionally, we selected Qwen-vl-max~\cite{qwen-vl-max}, the best-performing open-source vision-language model for the \textbf{Celebrity Recognition} task \cite{mmbench}, as the pseudo-label generator (see Appendix~\ref{sec:criterion} for the pseudo-label generation process)\footnote{The ability of GPT-4v to perform person identification has been officially prohibited.
+Thus, Qwen-vl-max was chosen.}.
 Fig.~\ref{criterion_validation} presents the Macro-F1 performance of various operator choices and the current classification-based criterion.
-The results demonstrate that $\hat{\mu}-2\hat{\sigma}$ is the most effective choice among the candidate operators.
+The results demonstrate that $\hat{\mu}-2\hat{\sigma}$ is the most effective choice among the candidate operators\footnote{We also conducted experiments using another VLM , Kosmos-2~\cite{kosmos-2}, for labeling, along with human-annotated labels, which revealed consistent patterns.
+Detailed results can be found in Appendix~\ref{sec:criterion-validate}}.
 Furthermore, the adaptive CLIP threshold consistently outperforms the current criterion, indicating its reliability as an evaluation scheme.
 In later experiments, we set threshold operator $g(\hat{\mu},\hat{\sigma})=\hat{\mu}-2\hat{\sigma}$.